 TM: It is a very cool video.
 You’ve said that death and love were two of the biggest influences on the album.
 Would you say this record is more of a personal one?

-AB: Yea, I mean those are two of the biggest influences on the record.
-It’s pretty diverse, the songs that I contributed on definitely have themes of death and love.
-With a lot of the songs Andrew contributed there’s more about what it’s like to be an American at the moment.
+AB: Yeah, I mean those are two of the biggest influences on the record.
+It’s pretty diverse, the songs that I contributed to definitely have themes of death and love.
+With a lot of the songs Andrew contributed, there’s more about what it’s like to be an American at the moment.
 I think this record as a whole, attempts to be more outward looking than say our record that came before this Human Performance, which was more inward looking, more introspective.

-Obviously there’s moments, with Wide Awake! it’s a personal record in the way that it’s our personal observations, whether they’re observations of the world or observations of how we feel as people in the world which would be more introspective I think, yea I guess that’s how I would fit the personal side of things in the context of the record.
+Obviously, there are moments, with Wide Awake! it’s a personal record in the way that it’s our personal observations, whether they’re observations of the world or observations of how we feel as people in the world which would be more introspective I think, yeah I guess that’s how I would fit the personal side of things in the context of the record.

 TM: The band has always had a political core.
-How has the new President and what’s happening in America effected the writing and the music Parquet Courts are making?
+How has the new President and what’s happening in America affected the writing and the music Parquet Courts are making?